robertorcosta/azure-docs.pt-br/articles/storage/common/storage-security-guide.md

 ms.reviewer: cbrooks
 ms.subservice: common
 ms.openlocfilehash: 15c59a29bff50f13eea104cb436d1a3764f6d713
-ms.sourcegitcommit: 4c3d6c2657ae714f4a042f2c078cf1b0ad20b3a4
+ms.sourcegitcommit: 8cf199fbb3d7f36478a54700740eb2e9edb823e8
 ms.translationtype: MT
 ms.contentlocale: pt-BR
-ms.lasthandoff: 10/25/2019
+ms.lasthandoff: 11/25/2019
 ms.locfileid: "72926714"
 ---
 # <a name="azure-storage-security-guide"></a>Guia de segurança do Armazenamento do Azure

-O armazenamento do Azure fornece um conjunto abrangente de recursos de segurança que juntos permitem que as organizações criem e implantem aplicativos seguros:
+Azure Storage provides a comprehensive set of security capabilities that together enable organizations to build and deploy secure applications:

-- Todos os dados (incluindo metadados) gravados no armazenamento do Azure são criptografados automaticamente usando o [criptografia do serviço de armazenamento (SSE)](storage-service-encryption.md).
-Para obter mais informações, consulte [anunciando criptografia padrão para armazenamento de BLOBs, arquivos, tabelas e filas do Azure](https://azure.microsoft.com/blog/announcing-default-encryption-for-azure-blobs-files-table-and-queue-storage/).
+- All data (including metadata) written to Azure Storage is automatically encrypted using [Storage Service Encryption (SSE)](storage-service-encryption.md).
+For more information, see [Announcing Default Encryption for Azure Blobs, Files, Tables, and Queues Storage](https://azure.microsoft.com/blog/announcing-default-encryption-for-azure-blobs-files-table-and-queue-storage/).
-- O Azure Active Directory (Azure AD) e o RBAC (controle de acesso baseado em função) têm suporte para operações de gerenciamento de recursos e operações do plano de dados:
+- Azure Active Directory (Azure AD) and Role-Based Access Control (RBAC) are supported for both resource management operations and data plane operations:
     - Você pode atribuir funções RBAC, no escopo da conta de armazenamento, a entidades de segurança e usar o Azure AD para autorizar operações de gerenciamento de recursos, por exemplo, gerenciamento de chaves.
-    - A integração do Azure AD tem suporte para operações de dados de BLOB e de fila.
-As funções de RBAC podem ser delimitadas a uma assinatura, grupo de recursos, conta de armazenamento, contêiner ou fila individual.
-As funções podem ser atribuídas a uma entidade de segurança ou a uma identidade gerenciada para recursos do Azure.
+    - Azure AD integration is supported for blob and queue data operations.
+RBAC roles can be scoped to a subscription, resource group, storage account, individual container or queue.
+Roles can be assigned to a security principal or a managed identity for Azure resources.
 Para saber mais, confira [Autenticar o acesso ao Armazenamento do Azure usando o Azure Active Directory](storage-auth-aad.md).
-- Os dados podem ser protegidos em trânsito entre um aplicativo e o Azure usando [criptografia do lado do cliente](../storage-client-side-encryption.md), HTTPS ou SMB 3,0.
+- Data can be secured in transit between an application and Azure using [Client-Side Encryption](../storage-client-side-encryption.md), HTTPS, or SMB 3.0.
 - Os discos do SO e de dados usados pelas máquinas virtuais do Azure podem ser criptografados usando o [Azure Disk Encryption](../../security/fundamentals/encryption-overview.md).
-- O acesso delegado aos objetos de dados no armazenamento do Azure pode ser concedido usando uma assinatura de acesso compartilhado.
-Para obter mais informações, consulte [conceder acesso limitado aos recursos de armazenamento do Azure usando assinaturas de acesso compartilhado (SAS)](storage-sas-overview.md).
+- Delegated access to the data objects in Azure Storage can be granted using a shared access signature.
+For more information, see [Grant limited access to Azure Storage resources using shared access signatures (SAS)](storage-sas-overview.md).
-- A segurança de camada de rede entre os componentes do aplicativo e o armazenamento pode ser habilitada usando o firewall de armazenamento, pontos de extremidade de serviço ou pontos de extremidade privados.
+- Network-layer security between your application components and storage can be enabled using the storage firewall, service endpoints or private endpoints.

 Este artigo apresenta uma visão geral de cada um desses recursos de segurança que podem ser usados com o Armazenamento do Microsoft Azure.
-Os links são fornecidos aos artigos para fornecer detalhes adicionais sobre cada recurso.
+Links are provided to articles provide additional details on each capability.

-Aqui estão as áreas abordadas neste artigo:
+Here are the areas covered in this article:

-* [Segurança do plano de gerenciamento](#management-plane-security) – protegendo o acesso em nível de recurso à sua conta de armazenamento
+* [Management Plane Security](#management-plane-security) – Securing resource-level access to your Storage Account

-  O plano de gerenciamento consiste nas operações usadas para gerenciar sua conta de armazenamento.
+  The management plane consists of the operations used to manage your storage account.
 Esta seção trata do Modelo de implantação do Azure Resource Manager e de como usar o RBAC (Controle de Acesso Baseado em Função) para controlar o acesso às contas de armazenamento.
 Também trata de como gerenciar as chaves da conta de armazenamento e como regenerá-las.

-* [Segurança de rede](#network-security) -protegendo o acesso em nível de rede à sua conta de armazenamento
+* [Network Security](#network-security) - Securing network-level access to your Storage Account

-  Esta seção aborda como você pode proteger o acesso em nível de rede aos pontos de extremidade dos serviços de armazenamento.
-Ele discute como você pode usar o firewall de armazenamento para permitir o acesso aos seus dados de redes virtuais ou intervalos de endereços IP específicos.
-Ele também aborda o uso de pontos de extremidade de serviço e pontos de extremidade privados com contas de armazenamento.
+  This section covers how you can secure the network-level access to the storage services endpoints.
+It discusses how you can use the storage firewall to allow access to your data from specific virtual networks or IP address ranges.
+It also covers the use of service endpoints and private endpoints with storage accounts.

-* [Autorização](#authorization) – autorizando o acesso aos seus dados
+* [Authorization](#authorization) – Authorizing access to your data

-  Esta seção descreve o acesso aos objetos de dados em sua conta de armazenamento, como BLOBs, arquivos, filas e tabelas, usando assinaturas de acesso compartilhado e políticas de acesso armazenadas.
+  This section describes access to the data objects in your Storage account, such as blobs, files, queues, and tables, using Shared Access Signatures and Stored Access Policies.
 Vamos abordar a SAS de nível de serviço e de nível de conta.
 Também veremos como limitar o acesso a um endereço IP específico (ou a um intervalo de endereços IP), como limitar o protocolo usado para HTTPS e como revogar uma Assinatura de Acesso Compartilhado sem esperar que ela expire.

 * [Criptografia em trânsito](#encryption-in-transit)

   Esta seção ensina a proteger os dados quando você os transfere para dentro ou para fora do Armazenamento do Microsoft Azure.
 Falaremos sobre o uso recomendado de HTTPS e a criptografia usada pelo SMB 3.0 para compartilhamentos de arquivos do Azure.
-Também discutiremos a criptografia do lado do cliente, que permite que você criptografe os dados antes da transferência para o armazenamento e descriptografe os dados depois que eles são transferidos para fora do armazenamento.
+We will also discuss Client-side Encryption, which enables you to encrypt data before transfer into Storage, and to decrypt the data after it is transferred out of Storage.

 * [Criptografia em repouso](#encryption-at-rest)